pinterf/TIVTC/README.md

 # TDeInt v1.8 (20201214)

-This is a modernization effort on tritical's TIVTC (v1.0.5) and TDeInt (v1.1.1) plugin for Avisynth by pinterf
+This is a modernization effort on tritical's TIVTC (v1.0.5) and TDeInt (v1.1.1) plugin for Avisynth by pinterf Since December 27th 2020 project can be built under Linux (x86/x64 only) as well.
+For build instructions see end of this readme.

 # TDeint (see change log of TIVTC later)
 ** TDeInt v1.8 (20201214) - pinterf